 Robin retired from the university health service in 1991 but retained close links with the university and served on the senate between 1992 and 2001.
 His unstinting contribution to Queens was recognised in 2002 by the award of an honorary doctorate.
 Not content to rest on his laurels he finally became a “proper doctor” in 2003, with the award of PhD for his thesis entitled “The history of the teaching of the specialty of general practice in Northern Ireland 1920-1990.”
 This earned Robin the nickname “Dr cubed,” until, on receiving his OBE, one of his sons suggested that this should be changed to “OBE one,” after the character in the Star Wars films, highlighting that he may possess three doctor titles but only one OBE.
 His academic achievements did not end there, and he became the first recipient of the RCGP/Society of Apothecaries Rose Prize at the age of 79, for an essay entitled “Throwing light in dark places: GP education in Northern Ireland 1920-1990—a study of the use and misuse of power.

-Each year, Queen’s fourth year medical students nominate a GP Tutor for the Robin Harland Prize for Excellence in Teaching.
+Queen’s 4th year medical students nominate a GP Tutor for the Robin Harland Prize for Excellence in Teaching.

 2014 Dr Paddy Sharkey